Condensation in preferential attachment models with location-based choice: Proofs

-To prove Theorem \ref{main3}, we first note that where $p$ is a touchpoint of $F_1(y;x,\ekr)$ with $F_1(y;x,\ekr)$ non-positive in a neighbourhood of $p$ there will be a neighbourhood of $p$ which contains no zeros of $F_1(y;x-u,\Xi)$ for positive $u$.
+To prove Theorem \ref{main3}, we first note that where $p$ is a touchpoint of $F_1\Bigl(y;x,\ekr\Bigr)$ with $F_1\Bigl(y;x,\ekr\Bigr)$ non-positive in a neighbourhood of $p$ there will be a neighbourhood of $p$ which contains no zeros of $F_1(y;x-u,\Xi)$ for positive $u$.
 Hence the probability of $\Psi(x-u)$ being in this neighbourhood of $p$ is zero, but we know from Theorem \ref{equstabroot} that there is positive probability that $\lim_{n\to\infty} \Psi_n(x)=p$.
 Hence there is positive probability of a discontinuity at $x$.
-The same applies if $F_1(y;x,\ekr)$ is non-negative in a neighbourhood of $p$ with $x-u$ replaced by $x+u$.
+The same applies, with $x-u$ replaced by $x+u$, if $F_1\Bigl(y;x,\ekr\Bigr)$ is non-negative in a neighbourhood of $p$, completing the proof.